 In Australia there is only a brief reference to Bedlingtons being imported here in 'The Dog in Australiasia' and also in 'Tyzacks Annual'.
 But this breed also appears to have died out until 1964.
 Then three Bedlingtons including the English Champion pictured were imported into Victoria by Mrs Olive Smalley ("Lynstar").
 Shelagh O'Brian followed with another pair from a different bloodline.
 This laid the foundation for a small band of enthusiasts to follow including Joan and Ken Tucker (Foggystar) and that colourful character, Brian Huxham.

-The Bedlington and Dandie Dinmont Terrier today
+Comparison between the Bedlington and Dandie Dinmont Terriers

 Because of their historical connection, it is interesting to compare the Bedlington and Dandie Dinmont Terriers.
 Not only are there many distinct similarities, the differences between these two breeds demonstrate the purpose for which these two breeds were originally bred.